Skinny guinea pigs are certainly an odd-looking breed of guinea pig due to their lack of fur.

 Lifespan – How Long Do Skinny Guinea Pigs Live For?

 Skinny pigs can suffer from a slightly shortened lifespan than other guinea pig breeds as their immune systems are often a little weaker.

-The average lifespan of a coatless guinea pig is around 4.5 years, but it’s not uncommon for these rodents to live for 5 to 6 years.
+The average lifespan of a hairless guinea pig is around 4.5 years, but it’s not uncommon for these rodents to live for 5 to 6 years.

 Your pet’s genetics, environment, diet, and overall health will influence their life expectancy.
-Make sure you provide your cavy with plenty of exercise, a spacious cage, and a varied diet.
+Make sure you provide your skinny pig with plenty of exercise, a spacious cage, and a varied diet.

 Skinny pigs can be good household animals, but please ensure you have the time to look after them adequately.

 Guinea pigs in general aren’t low maintenance pets as they require a fair amount of work to keep happy.